Children's Peace Monument: Monument

 (Kore wa bokura no sakebi desu.
 Kore wa watashitachi no inori desu.
 Sekai ni heiwa o kizuku tame no).

 "This is our cry, this is our prayer: for building peace in the world".

 The figures that surround the monument are two children, a boy and a girl, representing both the tens of thousands of children who, like Sadako, died because of the atomic bombing in Hiroshima as well as the children around the world who desire peace.

+These glass cases display paper crane offerings around the Children's Peace Monument.

-Today, people all around the world have the opportunity to donate cranes that they have folded in honor of Sadako and the others.
-The paper crane is a symbol of peace, which was her last dying wish.
+Today, people can donate cranes they have folded in honor of Sadako and others.
+The paper crane functions as a symbol of peace, which was her wish.